Programmable Media

 By default, Cloudinary automatically performs certain optimizations on all transformed images.
 There are also a number of additional features that enable you to further optimize the images you use in your application.
 These include optimizations to image quality, format, and size, among others.

 For example, you can use the auto value for the fetch_format and quality attributes to automatically deliver the image in the format and quality that minimize file size while meeting the required quality level.
-Below, these two parameters are applied, resulting in a 351 KB AVIF file (in Chrome) instead of a 1.4 MB JPG with no visible change in quality.
+In addition, resize the image to make it even lighter.
+Below, these parameters are applied, resulting in a 25.66 KB AVIF file (in Chrome) instead of a 1.34 MB JPG with no visible change in quality.

 For an in-depth review of the many ways you can optimize your images, see Image optimization.